superlinked/VectorHub/docs/use_cases/recSys-basic.md

 ## Why do we build Recommender Systems?

 Recommender Systems are central to nearly every web platform offering things - movies, clothes, any kind of commodity - to users.
 Recommenders analyze patterns of user behavior to suggest items they might like but not necessarily discover on their own, items similar to what they or users similar to them have liked in the past.
-Personalized recommendation systems are reported to increase sales, boost user satisfaction, and improve engagment on a broad range of platforms, including Amazon, Netflix, and Spotify.
+Personalized recommendation systems are reported to increase sales, boost user satisfaction, and improve engagment on a broad range of platforms, including, for example, Amazon, Netflix, and Spotify.
 Building one yourself may seem daunting.
 Where do you start?
 What are the necessary components?

 Below, we'll show how to build a very simple recommender system.
 Our example system suggests news articles to users, and consists of just two parts:

     1. a content-based recommender - the model identifies and recommends items similar to the context item.
 To motivate readers to read more content, we show them a list of recommendations, entited "Similar Articles."
     2. a collaborative-filtering recommender - based on the user's past interactions, the model first identifies users with an interaction history similar to the current user's, collects articles these similar users have interacted with, excluding articles the user's already seen, and recommends these articles as an "Others also read" or "Personalized Recommendations" list, indicating to the user that this list is specifically generated for them.

+Let's get started.

+## Our RecSys build

 We build our recommenders using a news dataset, [downloadable here](https://www.kaggle.com/datasets/yazansalameh/news-category-dataset-v2).
 Down below, once we move on to the collaborative-filtering model, we'll link you to user-article interaction data.

-But first, **let's set up and refine our dataest**.
+But first, **let's set up and refine our dataset**.

 ```python
 import numpy as np